Also think about family members

 Permits, tax and insurance obligations

-When an employee is sent abroad in order to establish a new branch office – and thus does not work as a salaried employee (under national law) at the target location, the issue of professional licensing may have to be clarified.
+When an employee is sent abroad in order to establish a new branch office in Austria – and thus does not work as a salaried employee (under national law) at the target location, the issue of professional licensing may have to be clarified.
 A top priority is also clarifying issues relating to tax obligations – locally and in one's home country – as well as health and pension insurance.
 Is it possible (and necessary) to continue paying into the health and pension insurance system in one's home country?
 What about insurance obligations and potential benefits in the host country?
 It may also make sense for employees to take out private insurance.
 Accordingly, relatives, life partner, wife and children should also be taken into consideration with respect to insurance in case these people join the employee in living abroad.

 Source: Der Brutkasten